offsoc/onionplan/slides/2023.Q2/tor-meeting.md

 * Turn Onion Services into a platform for other solutions/platforms.

-* Wide adoption of Onion Services technologies may lead to network growth and increase the número of relays.
+* Wide adoption of Onion Services technologies may lead to network growth and increase the number of relays.

 # Q&A